Yur1yPzdc/nix-dotfiles/README.md

 # Instruction for installation
-! note: do the steps below *after* installing any (minimal i guess) nixos 64 bit system; MAKE SURE YOU INSTALLED GIT or run ` nix-shell -p git `
+! note: do the steps below *after* installing any (minimal i guess) nixos 64 bit system !MAKE SURE you installed git or run ` nix-shell -p git ` ALSO! make sure you have internet connection (wired = automatically; wireless -> configure wpa_supplicant and wpa_cli)
 1. Clone this repository into your future nixos config folder.
 Mine is ~/nixos-config (from here now it is nixos-config)
 2. Insert your hardware-configuration.nix to nixos-config
 3. Depending on how you managed your disk boot partition, copy boot-related lines from the configuration in /etc/nixos into this one.
 Those have worked on my first machine